Catchment Conservation Alliance - Great Barrier Reef Initiative Site #19

 Project Information:

-Catchment Conservation Alliance - Great Barrier Reef Initiative Site #19 is a Human-Induced Regeneration (HIR) project located approximately 40km west of Emerald in the Central Highlands region of Queensland.
-Registered in February 2022, the project covers a substantial area of 4,327 hectares.
-The region is predominantly utilized for cattle grazing and dryland cropping, characterized by vast open paddocks and remnant vegetation belts.
+Catchment Conservation Alliance - Great Barrier Reef Initiative Site #19 is a Human-Induced Regeneration (HIR) project located approximately 40km west of Emerald and 5km northeast of Anakie in the Central Highlands region of Queensland.
+It was registered in February 2022 and originally covered an area of 4,318.51 hectares.